rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/migrate-to-an-out-of-tree-cloud-provider/migrate-to-out-of-tree-azure.md

 If your setup can't tolerate any control plane downtime, you must enable leader migration.
 This facilitates a smooth transition from the controllers in the kube controller manager to their counterparts in the cloud controller manager.

 :::note Important:
 The Kubernetes [cloud controller migration documentation](https://kubernetes.io/docs/tasks/administer-cluster/controller-manager-leader-migration/#before-you-begin) states that it's possible to migrate with the same Kubernetes version, but assumes that the migration is part of a Kubernetes upgrade.
 Refer to the Kubernetes documentation on [migrating to use the cloud controller manager](https://kubernetes.io/docs/tasks/administer-cluster/controller-manager-leader-migration/) to see if you need to customize your setup before migrating.
 Confirm your [migration configuration values](https://kubernetes.io/docs/tasks/administer-cluster/controller-manager-leader-migration/#default-configuration).
 If your cloud provider provides an implementation of the Node IPAM controller,  you also need to [migrate the IPAM controller](https://kubernetes.io/docs/tasks/administer-cluster/controller-manager-leader-migration/#node-ipam-controller-migration).

-Starting with Kubernetes version 1.26, in-tree persistent volume types `kubernetes.io/azure-disk` and `kubernetes.io/azure-file` are deprecated and will no longer be supported.
-Removing these drivers following their deprecation is not planned, however you should migrate to the corresponding CSI drivers `disk.csi.azure.com` and `file.csi.azure.com`.
+Starting with Kubernetes v1.26, in-tree persistent volume types `kubernetes.io/azure-disk` and `kubernetes.io/azure-file` are deprecated and no longer supported.
+There are no plans to remove these drivers following their deprecation, however you should migrate to the corresponding CSI drivers, `disk.csi.azure.com` and `file.csi.azure.com`.
 To review the migration options for your storage classes and upgrade your cluster to use Azure Disks and Azure Files CSI drivers, see [Migrate from in-tree to CSI drivers](https://learn.microsoft.com/en-us/azure/aks/csi-migrate-in-tree-volumes).
 :::

 <Tabs groupId="k8s-distro">